 Nestled in rural Canadian woodland, this cosy retreat provides utter isolation from the bustle of modern life.
 Floor to ceiling sliding glass doors create a natural window wrapped around three sides of the single-storey house, allowing the occupants to drink in the surrounding views of the lake and beach beyond the edge of the trees.

-Locally sourced timber cladding covers the rear side of the sprawling woodland cabin, giving a nod towards its picturesque surroundings and allowing the residence to blend into its natural environment.
+Locally sourced timber cladding covers the rear side of the sprawling woodland cabin, a nod towards its picturesque surroundings allowing the residence to blend into its natural environment.
 The use of natural materials continues throughout the interior design of each space, with timber ceilings and stone floors characterising the main living area.